Windos/windos.github.io/_posts/2017-10-22-psblogweek-recap.md

 Thursday saw Volker demonstrate SQL Server migration with the [dbatools](https://dbatools.io/) module.
-My work tasks don't generally extend very far into the "application" layer, especially where SQL is concerned so the dbatool haven't been too far up on my person "to learn" list.
+My work tasks don't generally extend very far into the "application" layer, especially where SQL is concerned so the dbatools module haven't been too far up on my person "to learn" list.
 This post, however, made me realise I need to send some info through to our applications team.